 Having a detective/researcher mindset is crucial to becoming a successful designer.
 Throughout their career and on a daily basis, a designer gets to hear more NO than YES.
 Ignorant comments, personal biases, bad-tempered bosses are only a few amongst many reasons that a designer sees more blocks than breakthroughs.
 The ability to receive rejections but to stay focused on the mission is pivotal to the output of the work.
 A detective faces many blocks as well.
 They are good detectives because they don’t let the obstacles define them.
 Instead, they cunningly find their way out of the blocks and toward the right direction.

-Every design decision must be derived from the refined knowledge gathered through the research phase on the target group.
+Every design decision must be derived from the refined knowledge gathered through the research phase of the target group.
 You must be able to defend every design decision based on how it contributes to resolving the tensions of the target group.

 A great designer has a knack to trace the right pieces of evidence and put them together cohesively so it paints a clear picture of the situation.
 Otherwise, a product manager could do the job of a designer.
 The primary difference with a product manager is that a designer has a unique sense of style and knows what visual items work well together.
 In the world of music, a designer would be a producer.

 We like to hold a straight-up relationship with our clients and we make sure that we are on the same page when it comes to approaching a design project.
-There are clients who confuse art with design and overlook the fact that a great design is always a play between two extremes: style vs usability.
+There are clients who confuse art with design and overlook the fact that great design is always a play between two extremes: style vs usability.
 Both need to be factored into the equation and one cannot live without the other.